ShuangyuanWei/tidy-data/CodeBook.md

 3 - feature - original *feature* as presented in source data (see section **Feature selection** below)

 4 - average - average value of named feature for given **subject/activity**

+All *feature* measurements keep their original units as described below.

 ##Feature Selection